Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 end
 ```

-4. The function`function item:on_using()` will not be used because you buy things with money (gems), but if you plan to attack with gems, then you would use this function.
+4.The function`function item:on_using()` will not be used because you buy things with money (gems), but if you plan to attack with gems, then you would use this function.
 That means you can delete this part.

 ```lua
 -- Event called when the hero is using this item.